-Up to 20 outpatient visits to Plan doctors, consultants, or other psychiatric personnel each calendar year; you pay a \$10 copay for each covered visit - all charges thereafter.
+All necessary outpatient visits to plan doctors or other psychiatric personnel each calendar year; you pay a \$10 copay for each covered visit.
+There is a copayment maximum of \$100 per calendar year per Self Only enrollment and \$200 per calendar year per Self and Family enrollment.